Connor Hawke: The new Green Arrow

 Connor Hawke's debut as Green Arrow in Green Arrow (vol. 2) #0 (1994).
 Art by Jim Aparo.

-Connor continued to travel with Eddie, accompanied at times by Connor's martial arts mentor Master Jansen.
-Connor tried to find his place not only in the hero world, but also in the legacy of Green Arrow.
-Akin to the friendship between his father and Hal Jordan, Connor became quick friends with the new Green Lantern (Kyle Rayner), who himself was struggling to live up to a legacy.
+Connor continues to travel with Eddie, accompanied at times by Connor's martial arts mentor Master Jansen.
+Connor tries to find his place not only in the hero world, but also in the legacy of Green Arrow.
+Akin to the friendship between his father and Hal Jordan, Connor quickly befriends the new Green Lantern (Kyle Rayner), who himself was struggling to live up to a legacy.

 Besides making other friends such as Robin (Tim Drake), he also made significant enemies in the fighting world, including the Silver Monkey, an assassin and member of the Monkey Fist martial arts cult.
 Their first encounter resulted in a decisive loss for Connor, which was also filmed and sold underground.
 Connor's close win in a rematch resulted in a loss of face for the Monkey Fist cult and set Connor on a path that would bring him face to face with Lady Shiva, said to be the deadliest assassin in the world.
 During the Brotherhood of the Fist storyline, the Monkey Fist schools attacked various world-class martial artists attempting to prove their worthiness and skill after having been dishonored by the Silver Monkey's loss.
 Under the alias "Paper Monkey," Shiva arrived in Gotham City where Connor had allied with Batman, Nightwing, and Robin.
 Shiva's final opponent was Connor, who was the prime target of the Monkey Fist.
 Though a close and taxing contest, Shiva was the victor, with Connor unconscious and defenseless.
 Thankfully, Shiva's old pupil, Tim Drake who had saved her life during a previous encounter, asked her not to kill Connor, trading a life for a life.
 After warning Robin that using the favor now meant she would challenge and kill the boy wonder when he was older, she refrained from killing Connor and departed.
 Batman warned Connor that he would be perceived as surviving a battle with Shiva through his own skill and would therefore be a possible target for any fighters building their way up to a battle against her.